-8. What about entities owned or controlled by Listed Persons?
+8. What about entities owned or controlled by listed persons?
 Do the sanctions also apply to them?

-Only the persons listed in Annex IV to the Regulation are directly targeted by EU sanctions, and all funds and economic resources belonging to, owned, held or controlled by these Listed Persons must be frozen.
-Thus, EU operators must be very careful when engaging with an entity that is owned or controlled by a Listed Person.
+Only the persons listed in Annex I to the Regulation are directly targeted by EU sanctions, and all funds and economic resources belonging to, owned, held or controlled by these listed persons must be frozen.
+Thus, EU operators must be very careful when engaging with an entity that is owned or controlled by a listed person.

-If, for example, an Entity 'X' is owned or controlled by a Listed Person, it can be presumed that this control extends to all assets nominally owned by Entity X. Therefore, EU operators must freeze all funds and economic resources of Entity X, pursuant to Article 4a(1) of the Regulation.
-Entity X may obtain the lifting of the freeze on some or all of its assets by demonstrating that these are in fact not controlled by the Listed Person9.
+If, for example, an Entity 'X' is owned or controlled by a listed person, it can be presumed that this control extends to all assets nominally owned by Entity X. Therefore, EU operators must freeze all funds and economic resources of Entity X, pursuant to Article 3(1) of the Regulation.
+Entity X may obtain the lifting of the freeze on some or all of its assets by demonstrating that these are in fact not controlled by the listed person 11.

-If Entity X is owned or controlled by the Listed Person, EU operators are also prohibited from making available any funds or economic resources to Entity X. This would be considered as making them indirectly available to the Listed Person and would be in breach of Article 4a(2) of the Regulation, unless it can be reasonably determined, on a case-by-case basis using a risk-based approach, taking into account all of the relevant circumstances, that the funds or economic resources will not be used by or for the benefit of the Listed Person.
+If Entity X is owned or controlled by the listed person, EU operators are moreover prohibited from making available any funds or economic resources to Entity X. This would be considered as making them indirectly available to the listed person and would be in breach of Article 3(2) of the Regulation, unless it can be reasonably determined, on a case-by-case basis using a risk-based approach, taking into account all of the relevant circumstances, that the funds or economic resources will not be used by or for the benefit of the listed person.